cmbarker/wnvca-2024/model-output/README.md

 # Model outputs folder

 This folder contains a set of subdirectories, one for each model, that contains submitted model output files for that model.
-The structure of these directories and their contents follows [the model output guidelines in our documentation](https://hubdocs.readthedocs.io/en/latest/user-guide/model-output.html).
-Documentation for hub submissions specifically is provided below.
+The structure of these directories and their contents follows [the model output guidelines in the hubverse's documentation](https://hubdocs.readthedocs.io/en/latest/user-guide/model-output.html).

 # Data submission instructions

-All forecasts should be submitted directly to the [model-output/](./) folder.
-Data in this directory should be added to the repository through a pull request so that automatic data validation checks are run.
+All forecasts should be submitted directly to the [model-output](./) folder.
+Data in this directory should be added to the repository through a pull request so that automatic [data validation checks](../.github/workflows) are run.

 These instructions provide detail about the [data format](#Data-formatting) as well as [validation](#Forecast-validation) that you can do prior to this pull request.
 In addition, we describe [metadata](https://github.com/Infectious-Disease-Modeling-Hubs/hubTemplate/blob/master/model-metadata/README.md) that each model should provide in the model-metadata folder.